Breastfeeding and working

 It can be useful to express just two or three ounces of milk (30, 60, or 90 mils) to leave with the carer because babies often only take about that much at the breast.

 Rather than filling a whole bottle and potentially wasting milk, it can be useful to put it in these smaller amounts – you can leave a few of these with the carer if needed.

 You will be able to work out whether your baby is getting enough milk by looking at the weight gain and the wet and dirty nappies.
-Look at the information on this, which will help to boost your confidence in this new situation.
+Checking the information on this will help to boost your confidence in this new situation.